 Limited Resource when some spans are dropped due to the Datadog Agent reaching CPU or RAM limits set in its configuration,

-Legacy Setup when some spans are ingested through the legacy App Analytics mechanism, and
+Legacy Setup when some spans are ingested through the legacy App Analytics mechanism, or

 Filter the page by environment, configuration, and status to view services for which you need to take an action.
 To reduce the global ingestion volume, sort the table by the